 In CND Resolution 60/1, member states decided that the Ministerial Segment will be the moment ‘to take stock of the implementation of the commitments made to jointly address and counter the world drug problem, in particular in light of the 2019 target date’.

-The Ministerial Segment is expected to be held in March 2019, with high-level thematic roundtables and a Civil Society Forum being explored as means to foster dialogue and meaningful engagement in these crucial discussions.
+The Ministerial Segment will be held on 14-15 March 2019, with high-level thematic roundtables and two civil society hearings (in New York and Vienna) organised as means to foster dialogue and meaningful engagement in these crucial discussions.